 Remote sparsely populated urban regions in a global lead

-Norrbotten and Västerbotten are the EU's most sparsely populated territories with both extreme sparsely populated areas and attractive urban environments.
-Of the 500,000 inhabitants, more than half lives in the four coastal towns of Umeå, Luleå, Piteå and Skellefteå.
+Norrbotten, Västerbotten, Jämtland Härjedalen and Västernorrland are the EU's most sparsely populated territory with both extremely sparsely populated and more urban environments.
+Of the 900,000 inhabitants in the region, the majority live in cities along the Baltic Sea coast such as Luleå and Piteå in Norrbotten, Skellefteå and Umeå in Västerbotten as well as Örnsköldsvik, Härnösand and Sundsvall in Västernorrland.
+In other parts, the population structure is spread over a large inland geography with some population centers such as Kiruna in Norrbotten, Lycksele in Västerbotten and Östersund in Jämtland Härjedalen.
 This poses challenges in the form of sparse population structures, arctic conditions, low critical mass and long distances to markets that are turned into assets through smart investments and hard work.

 Thanks to this approach, an extensive industry has developed that takes advantage of the unique conditions and confirm that the EU needs sparsely populated areas.
 The region is for example a test site for distance-bridging innovations, winter testing activities for the global automotive and wind power industry.
 The region is also host to the space base Esrange, which utilizes large land areas as a launching site for rockets and the low levels of light pollution for space research.